Efficient Pyramid Channel Attention Network for Pathological Myopia Recognition: Related Work

-Over the past years, researchers have put much effort into developing computer-aided diagnosis tools for PM and myopia to reduce the burden of clinicians and achieved significant progress \cite{SEPTIARINI2018151}.
-Liu et al. \cite{liu2010detection, tan2009automatic} developed a PM detection system named PAMELA (Pathological Myopia Detection Through Peripapillary Atrophy) based on fundus images.
-In the proposed PAMELA system, they focused on extracting texture features and clinical image context information, and then applied the support machine vector (SVM) to detect PM.
-Zhang et al.~\cite{ 10.1371/journal.pone.0065736} used retinal fundus imaging data, demographic and clinical information and genotyping data together for automatic PM detection with multiple kernel learning (MKL) methods.
+Over the past years, researchers have spent much effort into developing various CAD tools for PM and myopia to reduce the burden of clinicians and achieved significant progress \cite{SEPTIARINI2018151} through traditional machine learning methods and deep learning methods.
+In the machine learning-based PM recognition filed.
+Liu et al. \cite{liu2010detection, tan2009automatic} developed a PM recognize system named PAMELA (Pathological Myopia Detection Through Peripapillary Atrophy) based on fundus images.
+In the proposed PAMELA system, they focused on extracting texture features and clinical image context information, and then applied the support machine vector (SVM) to classify PM.
+Zhang et al.~\cite{10.1371/journal.pone.0065736} used retinal fundus imaging data, demographic and clinical information and genotyping data together for automatic PM classification with multiple kernel learning (MKL) methods.
 Cheng~\cite{6298012} applied biologically inspired features (BIF) for automatic myopia detection with sparse transfer learning.
 Li et al.~\cite{LI2020105090} proposed an automatic parapapillary atrophy (PPA) detection framework for children's myopia prediction.
-Recently, deep neural networks have gradually been used for PM and myopia detection.
-Patil et al. \cite{10.1007/978-981-19-2126-1_13} proposed an ensemble deep neural network framework for automatic myopia detection by combining DenseNet201, Xception and InceptionV3 together.
-Dai et al.~\cite{9102787} proposed a multi-task deep neural network to detect normal and abnormal and simultaneously recognize pathological myopia and high myopia.
-Wang et al.~\cite{wang2023efficacy} used the EfficientNet to recognize different PM stages.
-Chen et al.~\cite{chen2023fit} proposed a feature interaction transformer network to grade PM on optical coherence tomography (OCT) images.
-Sun et al.~\cite{sun2023deep} embedded the coarse clinical prior into ResNet50 for automatic myopic maculopathy grading.
-Li et al. proposed a dual-stream CNN to classify PM.
-Although prior work has demonstrated that deep CNNs can achieve promising results in automatic PM detection, they have rarely explored the global and local lesion information to improve PM detection results.